-Diagnosis is based on the dog's history and signs and is confirmed by a positive fecal or blood test.
+Diagnosis is based on the dog’s history and signs and is confirmed by a positive fecal or blood test.
+The tests can also detect the newer strain of the virus known as CPV-2c.
 The fecal test, which detects viral protein, may be negative despite infection if it is done too early in the disease course.
 Thus, your veterinarian may need to repeat the test if the history and signs support the likely presence of the virus.

 There is no specific treatment to eliminate the virus.
 Most dogs recover with appropriate supportive care, which is focused on replacing lost fluids.
 Oral electrolyte solutions (used to replace sodium and potassium that is lost through the intestines) may be used in mildly dehydrated dogs without a history of vomiting.
 More severely affected dogs will need intravenous fluids.
-Most dogs that survive the first 2 to 3 days of disease recover.
+Most dogs that survive the first 3 to 4 days of disease recover.
 Persistent vomiting can be controlled with prescription medication.
-Antibiotics are generally used only in cases where secondary bacterial infection is likely to be present.
+Antibiotics may be added in cases where secondary bacterial infection is likely to be present.

 Follow your veterinarian’s instructions for your pet’s diet.
 Typically, food and water should be withheld until vomiting has subsided, followed by frequent, small amounts of a bland diet such as cottage cheese and rice or a prescription diet.
 If signs recur after feeding, contact your veterinarian for directions.
 In many cases, food will need to be withheld for an additional 12 or 24 hours.
 If food can be tolerated, the bland diet is usually continued for 1 or 2 weeks, after which the dog’s regular diet can be gradually reintroduced.

-Contaminated areas should be thoroughly cleaned.
-Household bleach (diluted to 1 part bleach to 30 parts water) or commercial products labeled for use against parvovirus can inactivate the virus.
+To limit environmental contamination and spread to other susceptible animals, dogs with confirmed or suspected parvovirus infection must be handled with strict isolation routines (separate housing, protective gowns and gloves for handlers, frequent and thorough cleaning of the area, etc).
+Contaminated areas should be thoroughly cleaned to remove visible dirt, feces, and other organic matter.
+Household bleach (diluted to 1 part bleach to 30 parts water) or commercial products labeled for use against parvovirus can inactivate the virus by being applied to the area after cleaning.
 The same solutions may be used as footbaths to disinfect household footwear.
-Disinfection of hands, clothing, and the dog's food and water bowls and toys is recommended.
+Disinfection of hands, clothing, and the dog’s food and water bowls and toys is recommended.
 Pups should be kept isolated from adult dogs returning from shows or field trials.

-Vaccination is critical in the control of canine parvovirus.
-Vaccination of pups should begin at 5 to 8 weeks of age.
-The last vaccination should be given at 16 to 20 weeks of age, and annual vaccination thereafter is usually recommended.
-Follow your veterinarian's parvovirus vaccination recommendations to protect your pet.
+Vaccination is critical to prevent canine parvovirus infection.
+Vaccination of pups should begin at 6 to 8, 10 to 12, and 14 to 16 weeks of age, followed by a booster 1 year later and then every 3 years.
+Follow your veterinarian’s parvovirus vaccination recommendations to protect your pet.